CodeWarrior-debug/Memento-Multiverse/README.md

 ---
 Clone or Fork repository into your code editor.
 Run npm i in the correct file to install dependencies.
 Run npm start to start the application.

+## Tests
+---
+NONE.

+## Usage
+---
+Use Memento Multiverse as a consumer that wants to have a fun time shopping around for their favorite tv merchandise.

+## Contributing